 Although physicians are trained to face life-and-death situations, they’re not immune to the toll — both physical and emotional — that comes with them.
-Approximately 65% of emergency physicians will experience burnout during their careers, and 74% of medical residents have met the criteria for burnout.
-It has also been reported that one doctor commits suicide every day.
+Over half (53%) of physicians say they’re burned out, according to Medscape’s 2023 Physician Burnout and Depression report.
+A quarter (23%) report feeling depressed, and it’s been reported that one doctor commits suicide every day.
 This means it's more important than ever for organizations to address provider burnout.

 A wake-up call

 The April 26, 2020, suicide of Dr. Lorna Breen, emergency medicine physician and co-author of a study on clinician burnout in emergency departments, served as a wake-up call to the medical community.
 Dr. Breen and her colleagues worked in difficult conditions while treating coronavirus patients, including insufficient PPE, a shortage of beds, and long hours.

 Dr. Breen’s sister, Jennifer Feist, said that despite having no reported history of mental health issues, Dr. Breen had mentioned feeling exhausted and burned out.
 However, according to her sister, she was unwilling to report these feelings and seek help for fear of stigma.
 Feist’s husband, Dr. Corey Feist, referred to this as an epidemic of physicians “suffering in silence.”

 “Our expectation that the healthcare providers be superhuman with no needs, no fears, no family, and no need for rest has to change.
 These are humans before heroes,” Dr. Feist said.